pebakery/pebakery-docs/Commands/Registry/RegWrite.md

 ### Example 2

-In cases where a registry key contains a `#` character followed by numbers PEBakery can mistakenly interpret this as a parameter passed from a `Run` command, even when this is not intended.
+In cases where project has the Compatibility settings `Enable legacy sharp-style section parameters` enabled and `Disable legacy sharp-style extended section parameters` disabled, and a registry key contains a `#` character followed by numbers PEBakery can mistakenly interpret this as a parameter passed from a `Run` command, even when this is not intended.
 The following example demonstrates when this behavior can occur and the correct action to take to ensure the intended result.

 ```pebakery